Kim Kold: Early life

 Born in Copenhagen, Kold played around 150 football matches as a goalkeeper in the lower leagues until he suffered from an injury at the age of 27.
 He was sent to the gym for rehabilitation training, where he took up an interest in bodybuilding.

 Career

 Bodybuilding

 Kold started competing in 1997.
 He won the Danish National Bodybuilding Championship in 2006.

 Acting

 Kold was persuaded by his friend, film director Mads Matthiesen, to play the title role in Matthiesen's short film Dennis (2007).
 The film was not promoted, but soon became popular and made Kold a name as an actor.
 He reprised the role of Dennis when Matthiesen made Teddy Bear (2012), a feature-length adaptation of Dennis.
-He appeared in Fast & Furious 6 (2013), as well as Polish short film Smok (2015), based on the legend of Wawel Dragon.
-In 2016 he appeared the film Star Trek Beyond as well as the film 6 Underground in 2019.
+He appeared as Klaus in Fast & Furious 6 (2013), as well as Polish short film Smok (2015), based on the legend of Wawel Dragon.
+In 2016, he appeared the film Star Trek Beyond as well as the film 6 Underground in 2019.